-Plácido Domingo celebrates five years as honorary chairman of IFPI in July 2016.
+Plácido Domingo celebrated eight years as honorary chairman of IFPI in July 2019.
 He is a world-renowned, multifaceted artist.

 Recognised as one of the finest and most influential singing actors in the history of opera, he is also a conductor and a major force as an opera administrator in his role as general director of the LA Opera.

 As a singer, his repertoire now encompasses 147 roles, a number unmatched by any other tenor in history, with nearly 3,700 career performances.
 His more than 100 recordings of complete operas, compilations of arias and duets, and crossover discs include DG’s anthology of the complete Verdi arias for tenor and EMI’s albums of Wagnerian roles that he has not sung on stage: Siegfried in both Siegfried and Götterdämmerung, and Tristan in a complete recording of Tristan und Isolde.
 His work in the recording studio has earned him 12 Grammy Awards, three of which are Latin Grammys, and he has made more than 50 music videos.

 In addition to three feature opera films-Carmen, La Traviata and Otello-he voiced the role of Monte in Disney’s Beverly Hills Chihuahua, played himself on The Simpsons, and his telecast of Tosca from the authentic settings in Rome was seen by more than one billion people in 117 different countries.
 He has conducted more than 500 operative and symphonic performances with the Metropolitan Opera, Covent Garden, Vienna Staatsoper, LA Opera, Chicago Symphony, Vienna Philharmonic, Montréal Symphony, National Symphony, London Symphony, Los Angeles Philharmonic and Berlin Philharmonic, among others.
 In 1993, he founded the international voice competition Operalia.